foxws/livewire-encrypt/README.md

 By default Livewire exposes database connection details.
 See the following [discussion](https://github.com/livewire/livewire/discussions/2627) for details.

-This package encrypts the `dataMeta.models` response, so your database details cannot be retrieved.
+This package encrypts `memo.dataMeta.models` and `memo.dataMeta.modelCollections` responses, so your database details cannot easily be retrieved.

-> **NOTE:** This package is a POC and comes without any warranty it actually works.
+> **NOTE:** This package is a POC and comes without any warranty it actually working.

 ## Installation